Members of the Filipino Performing Arts Group at the Cesar Chavez Day 2018

 Maiden Dancers at Cesar Chavez 2017

-Music: a fusion of two kulintang pieces: Tagonggo and Adongkodongkogakit, Origin of dance: Maranao and Maguindanao
+Music: a medley of two kulintang pieces: Tagonggo and Adongkodongkogakit, Origin of dance: Maranao and Maguindanao

 Sagayan dancers from left: John, Angelo, Franz, Marc, Zeke, Latrell & Sean (2016)